-Don’t let all the different roofing options available go over your head.
+Don’t let all the different roofing options go over your head.

 Don’t put off thinking about a new roof until it’s too late and there’s water dripping into the living room.
 With so many roofing options available, it can be easy to feel like you’re in over your head and overwhelmed with choice.

 If it might be time for a new roof soon, first think about what’s most important to you — price, aesthetics, longevity, homeowner association rules — and go from there.
-Jim Eldredge, exterior product manager for Sears, can help you get started.
+Our roofing expert can help you get started.

 1. What are the roofing material options?

 - Wood shingles and shakes are beautiful, but they’re expensive to install and require maintenance.